KITrokopter/Documentation/manual.md

  1. Execute `roscore`.
  2. Synchronize times between servers.
 Have a look at ntp.md.
+ 3. Open src/api_application/Api.cpp and copy for each quadcopter that should be started in dummyFormation() a vector with push_back().
+Return APIFormation(positions, <number of starting quadcopters>).
- 3. Starting GUI: `rosrun gui_application kitrokopter`.
+ 4. Starting GUI: `rosrun gui_application kitrokopter`.
+ 5. Starting cameras:
- 4. Starting cameras: For each server that has a camera plugged in: `rosrun camera_application camera_application_node`, note down the order of starting the camera_application_nodes for later (0, 1, 2,...).
-Starting was successfull if you get "Received images.
+	-start main camera with `rosrun camera_application camera_application_node` -start camera of each other server with `rosrun camera_application camera_application_node`, note down the order of starting the 		 camera_application_nodes for later (server 0, server 1, server 2,...)
+	-Starting was successfull if you get "Received images.
 Kinect seems to be working now.".
-Otherwise you should restart all cameras after restarting the GUI.
+Otherwise you should restart all cameras 		 after restarting the GUI (probably each camera has this bug at the first start).
- 5. Execute `rosrun control_application control_application_node`.
+ 6. Execute `rosrun control_application control_application_node`.
- 6. Press `Calibrate Cameras...`.
+ 7. Enter chessboard values and press `Calibrate Cameras...`.
- 7. Press `Start Calibration`.
+ 8. Press `Start Calibration`.
- 8. Press Take Picture, calibrate each camera alone (10-20 pictures) and later on take 15-30 pictures of each pair camera 0 and camera i.
+ 9. Press Take Picture, calibrate each camera alone (10-30 pictures) and later on take 15-30 pictures of each pair main camera and camera i.
+Be careful that the chessboard isn't moved during taking pictures as the cameras are not hardware synchronised with the others!
- 9. Press `Calculate Calibration`.
+ 10. Press `Calculate Calibration`.
+If you plan to reuse the calibration, you should backup tmp/calibrationImages and tmp/calibrationResults.
- 10. Starting Quadcopter: `rosrun quadcopter_application crazyflie_node`
+ 11. Starting Quadcopter: `rosrun quadcopter_application crazyflie_node`
- 11. Press `Scan for Quadcopters`.
+ 12. Switch on the quadcopters that should start.
+ 13. Press `Scan for Quadcopters`.
+After this step no other quadcopter can be added.
+Adding a new quadcopter is only possible through restarting the GUI from now on.
- 12. Double click on each Quadcopter and choose the color range min and max (for example pink is min: 324, 120, 100; max: 356, 120, 100)
+ 14. Double click on each Quadcopter and choose the color range min and max (for example pink is min: 324, 120, 100; max: 356, 120, 100).
+You can find the quadcopter through pressing `blink`.
+You can have a look in src/camera_application/images/colors.txt for the ranges.
+You should multiplicate H by 2.
- 13. Press `Start System`.
+ 15. Press `Start System`.
+The quadcopters should start as soon as they are tracked.
+If you have to restart a quadcopter, you have to restart the GUI.

 Restart of GUI/New Flight:

+ 1. Open src/api_application/Api.cpp and copy for each quadcopter that should be started in dummyFormation() a vector with push_back().
+Return APIFormation(positions, <number of starting quadcopters>)
- 1. Starting GUI: `rosrun gui_application kitrokopter`
+ 2. Starting GUI: `rosrun gui_application kitrokopter`
- 2. Restart camera_application in the SAME order!
+ 3. Restart camera_application in the SAME order!
- 3. Press `Calibrate Cameras...`.
+ 4. Enter chessboard values and press `Calibrate Cameras...`.
- 4. Press `Calculate Calibration`.
+ 5. Press `Calculate Calibration`.
- 5. Press on each camera picture to activate picture sending.
+ 6. Press on each camera picture to activate picture sending of the kinects.
- 6. Starting Quadcopter: `rosrun quadcopter_application crazyflie_node`
+ 7. Starting Quadcopter: `rosrun quadcopter_application crazyflie_node`
- 7. Press `Scan for Quadcopters`.
+ 8. Switch on the quadcopters that should start.
+ 9. Press `Scan for Quadcopters`.
+After this step no other quadcopter can be added.
+Adding a new quadcopter is only possible through restarting the GUI from now on.
- 8. Double click on each Quadcopter and choose the color range min and max (for example pink is min: 324, 120, 100; max: 356, 120, 100)
+ 10. Double click on each Quadcopter and choose the color range min and max (for example pink is min: 324, 120, 100; max: 356, 120, 100).
+You can find the quadcopter through pressing `blink`.
+You can have a look in src/camera_application/images/colors.txt for the ranges.
+You should multiplicate H by 2.
- 9. Press `Start System`.
+ 11. Press `Start System`.
+The quadcopters should start as soon as they are tracked.
+If you have to restart a quadcopter, you have to restart the GUI.